lchestnutt/cardiotensor/paper/paper.md

 ![Cardiotensor pipeline for 3D cardiac orientation analysis and tractography.
 (a) Input whole‑ or partial‑heart volume with optional myocardial mask.
 (b) Local cardiomyocyte orientation estimated via 3D structure tensor and eigenvector decomposition.
-The third eigenvector field (smallest eigenvalue) is visualized as arrows color‑coded by helix angle (HA); inset shows septal fiber rotation.
+The third eigenvector field (smallest eigenvalue) is visualized as arrows color‑coded by helical angle (HA); inset shows structure tensor orientation in the ventricular septum.
-(c) Transformation to a cylindrical coordinate system enables computation of voxel‑wise helix angle (HA), transverse angle (TA), and fractional anisotropy (FA) maps.
+(c) Transformation to a cylindrical coordinate system enables computation of voxel‑wise helical angle (HA), intrusion angle (IA), and fractional anisotropy (FA) maps.
 (d) Streamline tractography reconstructs continuous cardiomyocyte trajectories, color‑coded by HA.\label{fig:pipeline}](figs/pipeline.png)

 ## Implementation

-Cardiotensor is implemented in pure Python and designed to efficiently process very large 3D cardiac imaging datasets.
+Cardiotensor is implemented in Python and designed to efficiently process very large 3D cardiac imaging datasets.
 It relies primarily on NumPy [@van_der_walt_numpy_2011] for numerical computation, with I/O accelerated by tifffile [@gohlke_cgohlketifffile_2025], Glymur [@evans_quintusdiasglymur_2025], and OpenCV [@bradski_opencv_2000].
 Dask [@rocklin_dask_2015] is used exclusively to parallelize file reading, while the core computations rely on Python’s multiprocessing module for local parallelism.
 The package builds on the structure-tensor library [@jeppesen_quantifying_2021] to calculate the 3D structure tensor and eigenvector decomposition.

 The package supports multiple use cases: